Prognosis of schizophrenia: Aging

 The prevalence of schizophrenia in adults age 65 and older ranges from 0.1 to 0.5%.
 Aging is associated with exacerbation of schizophrenia symptoms.
 Positive symptoms tend to lessen with age, but negative symptoms and cognitive impairments continue to worsen.

-Older adults with schizophrenia are prone to extrapyramidal side effects, anticholinergic toxicity, and sedation due to increased body fat, decreased total body water, and decrease muscle mass.
+Older adults with schizophrenia are prone to extrapyramidal side effects, anticholinergic toxicity, and sedation due to increased body fat, decreased total body water, and decreased muscle mass.
 Older adults with late-onset schizophrenia usually take half of the typical dose for older adults with early-onset schizophrenia.
 Continual drug treatment is common for older adults with schizophrenia and the dose may increase with age.

 There seem to be gender differences regarding the impact of aging on schizophrenia.
 Men with schizophrenia tend to have more severe symptoms in the initial stage of the disorder, but gradually improve as they age.
 However, women with schizophrenia tend to have milder symptoms initially, and progress to more severe symptoms as they age.

 The low likelihood of being married and high possibility of outliving their parents and/or siblings may lead to social isolation as one ages.